 Egg muffins are quick, fun, and easy to bake!
 You can make them for breakfast, pack them in your kids' lunch, or have them as a snack in between meals.
 Eat them slightly cooled and serve them with a slice of toast and a healthy tropical smoothie.

 Preheat oven to 375°F and line a 16 count muffin tin with parchment paper or silicone muffin liners.

-Meanwhile, grate potatoes using the large side of a grater.
+Meanwhile, grate 16 oz potatoes using the large side of a grater.
 Use your hands to squeeze as much water as you can from the potatoes, then add the potatoes to the pan of onions.
 Cook them for 14 minutes until brown and transfer from the pan into a bowl.
 Leave to cool for 5 minutes.

-Assemble the egg muffins by layering the cooked onions and potatoes, spinach, tomatoes, and bacon into the 16 lined muffin holes/tassie cups.
+Assemble the egg muffins by layering the cooked onions and potatoes, spinach, 4oz tomatoes, and 1 oz bacon into the 16 lined muffin holes/tassie cups.
 Then, pour the egg mixture making sure each cup is ¾ full.
 Use a chopstick or knife to poke into each cup and evenly distribute the egg mixture.
 Sprinkle the remaining cheese on top and add basil.

-March 7, 2023 at 5:02 AMI had so much fun preparing and cooking these Egg Muffins.
+I had so much fun preparing and cooking these Egg Muffins.
 It was surprisingly simple but yielded beautiful results.
 The combination of eggs, veggies and cheese made for a tasty snack or breakfast option.